Home

 Topic: Joint tenancy with right of survivorship

-Ruth's Question: I was divorced in 1985.
-We both still own the home as JTWRS (joint tenancy with right of survivorship).
+Ruth's Question: I was divorced 25 years ago.
+We still own the home together as JTWRS (joint tenancy with right of survivorship).
 He is getting remarried in about 2 months.
-Is there anything I can do to get my half share of the home value?
-What do I need to do?
+What should I do to get my half share of the home value?

-Brette's Answer: It depends on what your divorce order says.
+Brette Answers: It will depend on what your divorce order says.
 If he is going to live in the home, he could refinance and pay you your portion.
 If you're going to live there, you could do the same.
 Talk to an attorney who can interpret your order for you.

-Autumn's Question: My husband and I are divorcing, and the decree states that I will receive the condo we have been renting out and he will receive the home that we lived in.
+Autumn's Question: The decree states that I will receive the home that we lived in.
 Are there any tax issues that I need to be aware of?
 I read something about property received in a divorce settlement having a capital gains tax associated with it.
 Can you help?

 Brette's Answer: There are no taxes assessed on transfers made as part of a divorce.
 You only have to pay capital gains taxes if you sell the property and have a taxable gain.

-Topic: His ex placed a lien on the house I was awarded
+Topic: His ex-wife placed a lien on the house I was awarded

 Cady's Question: I was awarded the house in the divorce settlement.
-I then discovered that his ex wife had filed a child support lien on property.
+I then discovered that his ex-wife had filed a child support lien on property.
 When we went to court, the judge said that the lien held, so if I sell the house I have to pay the child support lien.
 If I do this, I can't afford to pay closing, realtors fees, or repairs, because I live on Disability.
-Any advise?
+What can I do about this mess?

-Brette's Answer: You need to talk to an attorney.
-Depending on the order in which things happened, you could sue your ex for the value of the lien on the house, since you were awarded the house.
-Good luck. » Return to top
+Brette: Depending on the order in which things happened, you could sue your ex for the value of the lien on the house, since you were awarded the house.
+You need to consult with a lawyer.
+Good luck.

 Will I have to pay the tax lien if I'm awarded the house?